alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/ift6759/index.md

 # Course description

-The objective of this course is to prepare students for tackling real-world machine learning projects.
-During the course, students will work on the main stages of machine learning projects, including data acquisition, data pre-processing, model training, analysis of results and presentation of results and conclsions.
+The objective of this course is to prepare you, the students, for tackling real-world machine learning projects.
+During the course, you will work on the main stages of machine learning projects, including data acquisition, data pre-processing, model training, analysis of results and presentation of results and conclsions.
 Skills developed during this course include literature review of a particular problem, practical and theoretical machine learning, Python for data science, PyTorch, version control with `git` and basic Linux commands.

 # Course outline